antzm/data-science/statistics-intro.md

 * The height of the trees in a forest is around a certain height, while very few trees are extremely tall or extremely short.

-* The temperatures in a city are around a certain value, for every season, and only during fews days the temperatures are extrmemly height or extremely low, compared to their usual value.
+* The temperatures in a city are around a certain value, for every season, and only during few days the temperatures are extremely height or extremely low, compared to their usual value.

 The Normal distribution therefore can be used in many cases and its main characteristic is that it resembles a bell shaped distribution.